How to Manage Passive-Aggressive People

 Another common passive-aggressive behavior is to be disruptive.
 You may delegate a task to a team member that they don't want to do, so they leave it to the last moment and do it poorly.
 Or, they might shirk their responsibilities, by taking a sick day just before an important presentation, for instance, as a form of "retaliation."

 Passive-aggressive people often have difficulty taking responsibility for their own actions, and blame others for their mistakes.
 You'll find that issues at work, for example, are never their fault.
 Or, if they're late for a meeting or don't complete a project on time, it's because of someone else.

 How Passive Aggression Affects the Workplace

-Perhaps she withholds instructions or other critical information to impede fellow team members' progress, and projects suffer as a result.
-Or team members may have to pick up her work regularly, or are subject to her sarcastic comments.
+Perhaps they withhold instructions or other critical information to impede fellow team members' progress, and projects suffer as a result.
+Or team members may have to pick up a passive-aggressive person's work regularly, or are subject to their sarcastic comments.
 This can affect productivity, as well as breeding resentment and damaging morale.